Modern and contemporary art history.

 Art 290 - Art and Photography I

 Full course for one semester.
 This course introduces students to the fundamentals of photography through both film and digital photographic processes and investigates the use of photography in the context of contemporary art.
 The class will cover camera operation, principles of exposure, basic understanding of light, film development, and darkroom/digital printing.
-Technical, aesthetic, and conceptual possibilities of photography are explored through shooting assignments, readings, slide presentations and critiques.
+Technical, aesthetic, and conceptual possibilities of photography are explored through shooting assignments, readings, slide presentations, and critiques.
 Students will learn to respond to assignments with technical competence and critical clarity.
-Prerequisite: Art 161.
+Prerequisite: Art 161, consent of the instructor based on senior standing, or consent of the instructor.
 Studio.

 Art 295 - Digital Imaging/Processing

 Full course for one semester.
 This course introduces students to the fundamentals of digital media.
 Technical and conceptual units will be presented both in a historical context and in light of contemporary arts practice.
 We will explore the link between art, technology, and the computer through readings, slide presentations, and class discussions.
 Topics will include the nature of the digital document; the relationship of digital forms to traditional hand-based media; the machine/digital aesthetic; and intersecting discourses of art, new media, and the sciences.
 Students will learn to acquire, manipulate, and print digital images.
 The class will also explore the use of the computer as an autonomous art tool through programming and examine the possibility of process-based art.
 Students will be expected to respond to assignments with technical competence and critical clarity.
 Enrollment limited to 12.
-Prerequisite: Art 161 or consent of the instructor.
+Prerequisite: Art 161, consent of the instructor based on senior standing, or consent of the instructor.
 Studio.

 Art 296 - Digital Video/Interactive Art